50Fifty/SC1015-Mini-Project/README.md

 - Multi-Variate Linear Regression

 ## Out-of-classroom implementations
-- Initiating the use of Git-hub and Google Colab for collaboration
+- Initiating the use of Git-hub and Google Colab for project collaboration and data repository purposes
-- Plotting a world map for data visualisation
+- Implementing different visualiztion tools such as world map,
 - Implementing and choosing a right forecasting models
 - Implementing Multi-Variate linear regression model